-- 1. Claimant is an 11-year-old male.
-He lives at home with his parents and three siblings, one of whom is his twin sister, the other two who are eight-year-old twins (brother and sister).
-Claimant, his twin sister and his eight-year-old brother are Service Agency consumers based on diagnoses of autism spectrum disorders.
+- 1. Claimant is an 11-year-old female.
+She lives at home with her parents and three siblings, one of whom is her twin brother, the other two who are eight-year-old twins (brother and sister).
+Claimant, her twin brother, and her eight-year-old brother are Service Agency consumers based on diagnoses of autism spectrum disorders.
 Neither of Claimant's parents works outside the family home, but spend their time devoted to the care and supervision of their children. - 2.
-In addition to autism spectrum disorder, Claimant has been diagnosed with Borderline Intellectual Functioning.
-Claimant is ambulatory, and his vision and hearing are within normal limits.
-He is toilet trained, but needs assistance with wiping.
-He is also able to complete some personal hygiene tasks, but needs help bathing, dressing and tying his shoes.
-Claimant is easily distracted and demonstrates problem behaviors including resistance to transitions, elopement, and tantrums.
-He requires close supervision while in the community in order to ensure his safety.
-The Service Agency funds social skills training for Claimant
+In addition to autism spectrum disorder, Claimant has been diagnosed with nocturnal enuresis (nighttime bed wetting).
+Claimant is ambulatory, and her vision and hearing are within normal limits.
+She is toilet trained, but needs help with wiping.
+She also needs assistance with personal hygiene, bathing, dressing and tying her shoes.
+Claimant has no safety awareness and requires constant supervision to avoid injury.
+The Service Agency funds social skills training for Claimant.